mikkel250/codeSamples/README.md

 - Rather than creating pixel perfect, finished pages every time, I would prototype each iteration and meet with stakeholders to view and discuss before arriving on the final UI, design, and functionality.

 ### Why I'm proud of it
-- Delivered working final product with which everyone was happy, that met the requirements.
+- Delivered working final product with which everyone was happy, that met the requirements, and incorporating unfamiliar technology.

 ### How I feel it represents my abilities
 - End product is a result of ability to quickly learn and implement new technology, and work with multiple stakeholders with fluid requirements.
-- While the code itself necessarily technically impressive, the process to create this page is a demonstration of soft skills: collaboration, communication, and adaptability.
+- While the code itself isn't necessarily technically impressive, the process to create this page is a demonstration of soft skills: collaboration, communication, and adaptability.

 ## Rewards